A Generalized Approach to Power Analysis for Local Average Treatment Effects: Appendix B: LATE Power Simulations

 A variety of specifications are presented in Tables \ref{tab:sims1} and \ref{tab:sims2}, with specific parameters being varied as others are held constant to demonstrate the impact on the power of the test.
-For each specification, $5,000$ samples are simulated, and for each simulation, a test of the hypothesis of a non-zero LATE is undertaken using the Wald IV estimator.
-This allows for a simulated power to be computed by calculating the proportion of the $5,000$ simulations for which it is possible to reject the null hypothesis that $\tau = 0$ given a two-tailed test with a type-I error tolerance of $\alpha = 0.05$.
+For each specification, $5000$ samples are simulated, and for each simulation, a test of the hypothesis that the LATE is zero is undertaken using the Wald IV estimator.
+This allows for a simulated power to be computed by calculating the proportion of the $5000$ simulations for which it is possible to reject the null hypothesis that $\tau = 0$ given a two-tailed test with a type-I error tolerance of $\alpha = 0.05$.
 The results shown in Tables \ref{tab:sims1} and \ref{tab:sims2} demonstrate that, in addition to the investigation parameters, all nine of the distribution parameters have an impact on the power of the test.

-Table \ref{tab:sims3} compares the test power of the Wald IV estimator with that of the difference-in-means estimator of the ITT, highlighting a phenomenon recognized in previous work by \cite{jo2002}.
+Table \ref{tab:sims3} compares the power of the Wald IV estimator to reject the null hypothesis that the LATE equals zero with the power of the difference-in-means estimator to reject the null hypothesis that the ITT equals zero, highlighting a phenomenon recognized in previous work by \cite{jo2002}.
 Specifically, Table \ref{tab:sims3} varies the mean outcome values of the never-takers and always-takers, holding all other parameters constant.
-As can be seen, the two test powers change at different rates as these two principal strata means are altered.
-Depending upon the specification, the power of the Wald IV estimator may be higher or lower than the power of the ITT estimator.
+As can be seen, the power for the two tests changes at different rates as these two principal strata means are altered.
+Depending upon the specification, the power of the Wald IV estimator may be higher or lower than the power of the ITT difference-in-means estimator.
 Table \ref{tab:sims3} demonstrates that a power analysis for the ITT cannot serve as a replacement for a LATE power analysis.